danielsaidi/Sheeeeeeeeet/README.md

 ## Example Application

-This repository contains an example application.
-Open the `Sheeeeeeeeet` project and run the `SheeeeeeeeetExample` target to try different types of action sheets.
+This repository contains an example app.
+Before you can run it, you must install [Carthage](Carthage) (e.g. using `brew`) and run `carthage update --platform iOS`.
+You can then open the project and try out the different sheets and item types.

 ## Example Code